 Rectify Errors in E-filed Income Tax Returns

-You may rest confident that the amended return will be different from the original one and will be different from the original one that needs to be withdrawn after the errors have been fixed.
+You may rest confident that the amended return will be different from the original one and will be different from the original one, which needs to be withdrawn after the errors have been fixed.
 A qualified tax authority has accurately verified the new information.

 Pre-requisites for rectifying errors